grolig/pv281/slides/07-tokio.md

     stream.write(&[1])?;
     stream.read(&mut [0; 128])?;

     Ok(())
-} // the stream is closed here
+} // The stream is closed here as it's dropped.
 ```